baerrus/hasher-server/README.md

  ## Alternative Design

  A solid alternative would be to use a dedicated compute thread per each client connection.
-A drawback of this approach is that dormant clients (clients sendig little to no data) would consume as much valuable server resource as clients that send a lot of data.
+A drawback of this approach is that dormant clients (clients sending little to no data) would consume as much valuable server resource as clients that send a lot of data.
 An advantage is maintaining a stable sequential order of inputs vs output.
 The drawbacks vs advantages of the main approach that was implemented are the exact reverse.